bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

 The [previous blog post](https://github.com/bw2/bw2.github.io/blob/master/2022-05-04-phenotype-based-prioritization.md) evaluated [LIRICAL](https://pubmed.ncbi.nlm.nih.gov/32755546/)
 performance on 75 previously solved phenotypically-heterogeneous cases from the [Rare Genomes Project](https://raregenomes.org/).
 Here, I compare
 [LIRICAL](https://pubmed.ncbi.nlm.nih.gov/32755546/) to [Exomiser](https://www.nature.com/articles/nprot.2015.124) on the same set of cases and find that:
-1. Exomiser performs slightly better than LIRICAL overall
+1. Exomiser and LIRICAL top-5 accuracy is identical
 2. Exomiser and LIRICAL ranks are NOT well correlated, so rare disease pipelines can benefit from evaluating the top hits of both tools

 Exomiser [[Smedley, Robinson 2015](https://www.nature.com/articles/nprot.2015.124)] has been widely used for phenotype-based prioritzation